EENI Global Business School

 Masters: International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

 Doctorate: American Business, World Trade.

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

-1. Credits of the Subject “Latin American Integration Association (ALADI)”: 1 ECTS Credits;
+1. Credits of the Subject “Latin American Integration Association (ALADI)”: 1 ECTS Credits

-2. Duration: one week.
+2. Duration: one week

 Agreement EENI and ALADI.